OliveiraEdu/iroha2_setup/actions_scripts/README.md

-The files here execute actions (queries or transactions in iroha cliet).
+The files here execute actions (queries or transactions in iroha client).